Nursing - Psychiatric

 PNUR 2261

-Students will have opportunities to apply and integrate psychiatric and medical knowledge and skills in caring for individuals experiencing ongoing health challenges in mental health and medical settings.
-This course introduces the student to the psychiatric nursing role.
-Students will focus on developing self-awareness.
+Students will have opportunities to apply and integrate psychiatric and medical knowledge and skills in caring for individuals experiencing serious, persistent, and ongoing health challenges in mental health and medical settings.
+The student will be introduced to the psychiatric nursing role and focus on developing self-awareness.
 Students will begin to assess and set priorities to organize care with individuals in the context of family and groups.
-Clinical Group Discussions will assist with the integration of concepts and issues related to the clinical practice setting.
+Clinical group discussions will assist with the integration of concepts and issues related to the clinical practice setting.

 PNUR 2285